 3. Solve Customer Problems: Vitaminwater

 When you get down to it, why does anybody buy anything?
-Because it solves some kind of problem.
+Because it solves a problem.
 To raise awareness for your company, provide your audience with solutions to their challenges.
 Vitaminwater expertly incorporated this tactic into their WayHome Music Festival event strategy by building a human car wash.
 What problem does every summer festival attendee deal with?
 The heat.
-By creating a fun misting station, Vitaminwater solved this issue, while promoting their brand.
+By creating a fun misting station, Vitaminwater solved this issue while promoting its brand.